 Users who have the Event Planning role have access to the Add New Event process in Mazévo.
-This allows them to create single-day, multi-day, and multi-room events consisting of one or more bookings.
+This tool allows them to create single-day, multi-day, and multi-room events consisting of one or more bookings.

 Here are some common event requests and the type of event that results:

 - "I need a room next Tuesday at 10 a.m."
-(1 event, 1 booking)
+(1 event, one booking)

-- "I need a room next Tuesday and Wednesday from 8 a.m. - 5 p.m."
-(1 event, 2 bookings)
+- "I need a room next Tuesday and Wednesday from 8 a.m. to 5 p.m."
+(1 event, two bookings)

 - "I need two rooms next Tuesday afternoon from 1 p.m. to 3 p.m."
-(1 event, 2 bookings)
+(1 event, two bookings)

 - "I need a room every Sunday from 8 a.m. to 10 a.m. for the next year."
 (1 event, 52 bookings)

 As you can see, each event is made up of one or more bookings, with a booking being a unique room/date/time combination.
 There is no limit to how many bookings an event can have.
-That said, it may make it easier to manage a large event (one with hundreds of bookings over a period of months or years) if you break it into smaller events, but that is a matter of personal preference.
+That said, it may make it easier to manage a large event (one with hundreds of bookings over a period of months or years) if you break it into smaller events, but that's a matter of personal preference.

 Creating an event involves walking through a process in which you answer a handful of questions about the gathering: